Image Courtesy: Shades Photography by Ashwin M.

 4. A Few Words of Wisdom

 Sure you need to put a lot of thought before you buy your wedding dress.
-But an Indian wedding lehenga is not just about making a wise decision; it also involves a lot of emotions.
+But an Indian wedding lehenga is not just about making a wise decision; it also involves a lot of emotions and an urge to uphold the traditions of the festivities and celebrations while never letting go of the modern woman who is in vogue with her fashion statement.
 So here are a few tips to maintain the balance between your head and heart:

 - Choose a colour and design that would be evergreen for you.

 - Don't blindly follow trends.
 See if it suits you first.